TextConf.java

 public TextConf placementBoundary(UI.ComponentBoundary placementBoundary) {

-return of(_content, _fontConf, _clipArea, placementBoundary, _placement, _offset, _wrapLines, _autoPreferredHeight);
+return of(_content, _fontConf, _clipArea, placementBoundary, _placement, _offset, _wrapLines, _autoPreferredHeight, _obstacles, _obstaclesFromChildrenAs, _obstaclesFromChildrenEnabled);

 }